I just saw one of the funniest things I've seen in a long time, especially at the White House.

 Yeah.

-Somebody said no timetable, Mr. President's what you get when you bring a crackpot up from Texas.
+It's what you get when you bring a crackpot up from Texas.

-Um another portion of his remarks begins by discussing the new renovations.
+Another portion of his remarks begins by discussing the new renovations.

-So, like suede chairs?
+So like suede chairs?

 Huh?

-Is that what you look at?
+Is that what you're looking at?

 Armchairs.